 How to apply

 The application period is closed.
-We will be selecting and notifying the eight contestants in September.
+We will be selecting and notifying the eight contestants soon.

-New this year, all eight cooks will begin the contest instead of one-on-one match-ups.
-So this year, the Cook of the Week Challenge will resemble those popular television cooking contests and look less like the Sweet-16 bracket-style match-ups of years past.
+All eight cooks will begin the contest and the Cook of the Week Challenge will resemble those popular television cooking contests.

-Also new: Everyone faces the same basket of secret ingredients each week and creates a dish showcasing the ingredients.
-Our panel of celebrity chefs, former contestants and food professionals will pass judgment and eliminate one cook each week.
+Everyone faces the same basket of secret ingredients each week and creates a dish showcasing the ingredients.
+Our panel of celebrity chefs, former contestants, and food professionals will pass judgment and eliminate one cook each week.

 At the end of September, we’ll introduce our eight contestants to readers in the Daily Herald paper and online.
 The first week of October you can read about the competition, hear from the cooks about their experiences in the challenge and see what our judges have to say about each recipe.

 The final four cooks will meet in the traditional live cook-off finale.
-This popular event will be held Monday, November 13 at the Westin Chicago Northwest in Itasca.
+This popular event will be held on Monday, November 12th at the Westin in Itasca.

 The recipes should be for an entree, a side dish, a one-pot meal or a dessert.
 You decide on the best use of each week’s secret ingredients.

 Judges will evaluate your written recipes on the use of ingredients, creativity, appearance (from a photo you’ll send directly to the judges) and perceived taste.
 Remember, you are creating a recipe that other home cooks will want to make in their own kitchens.